-Here are 10 things you should know about George E. Stone, born 117 years ago today.
-This diminutive character actor is a familiar face thanks to (usually) small roles in many classic (and not so classic) films.
+Here are 10 things you should know about George E. Stone, born 120 years ago today.
+The diminutive character actor is a familiar face to movie buffs.

 We’re giving away not one, not two, but three “Sons of Kong” boxed DVD sets to lucky Cladrite Radio followers.
 Each set comes with 10 movies on three discs, and a goofier gaggle of gorilla pictures you’d be hard-pressed to find.

 - Bela Lugosi Meets a Brooklyn Gorilla (1952), starring, well, you can guess

 - The Gorilla (1939), starring the Ritz Brothers and Bela Lugosi)

 - The Ape Man (1943), starring—wait for it—Bela Lugosi